The importance of feature preprocessing for differentially private linear optimization: Related work and our contribution

 \textbf{Differentially private stochastic gradient descent (DPSGD).} We start by describing the mini-batch variant of the DPSGD algorithm in \cref{alg:dpsgd}.
 The DPSGD algorithm is a modification of the popular SGD algorithm for training learning models.
 In each round, the individual sample gradients are clipped and noised to bound the per-round privacy loss (the influence of one data point).
 The overall privacy guarantee combines tools from privacy amplification via subsampling and strong composition (see \citet{abadi2016deep}).

 DPSGD has shown to achieve dimension-independent convergence result for optimizing generalized linear models.
-The best known upper bound is due to \citet[Theorem 4.1]{song2020characterizing}, whose results imply the following. \begin{lemma}[\cite{song2020characterizing}] There exists an instance of DPSGD that is $(\eps, \delta)$-DP and the output $\theta_\mathrm{prv}$ satisfies,
+The upper bound below is implied by \citet[Theorem 4.1]{song2020characterizing}. \begin{lemma}[\cite{song2020characterizing}] There exists an $(\eps, \delta)$-DP instance of DPSGD, whose output satisfies,